Diagonactic/Enums.Delegates.CppCLI/Readme.md

 Enums and Delegates are a fundimental component of .Net, however, as of version 6.0 of the C# language, there's no way to (directly) constrain a generic parameter to System.Enum or System.Delegate.
-There's so many reasons want to do so, not the least of which is the set of kludgy static methods on Enum and Delegate that would really benefit from generic implementations.
+There's so many reasons to want to do so, not the least of which is the set of kludgy static methods on Enum and Delegate that would really benefit from generic implementations.

 Enum Methods
 ------------
-Unfortunately, some of the instance and static methods exposed to enums are *slow*.
+Unfortunately, some of the instance and static methods provided to us by Microsoft are *slow*.
-Fixing them in code would easily be considered a micro-optimisation, but for the rare occasion that one needs to eek out a few more ms of performance, the options available are somewhat ugly.
+Fixing them in code would easily be considered a premature optimisation, but for the rare occasion that one needs to eek out a few more ms of performance, the options available are somewhat ugly.
 ToString() is the biggest offender and the fix for it is often a switch statement with string literals.
 This is easy to write for small enums, but in a program